sddj/MISP-dockerized-misp-modules/README.md

+# MISP-dockerized-misp-modules

-# Description
+## Description

 This container is part of the MISP-dockerized environment.
-The Project is hosted on github: https://github.com/DCSO/MISP-dockerized.
+The Project is hosted on github: [https://github.com/DCSO/MISP-dockerized](https://github.com/DCSO/MISP-dockerized).

-# Documentation
+## Documentation

 For this Container please look at https://dcso.github.io/MISP-dockerized-docs/container-information/MISP-dockerized-misp-modules.html

 See https://dcso.github.io/MISP-dockerized-docs/ for more documentation.

-# License
+## License

 View [license information](https://github.com/DCSO/MISP-dockerized-misp-modules/blob/master/LICENSE) for the software contained in this image.
 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).